tpoisot/DataSharingPaper/DataSharing-MS.md

 - recognition of the value of data contributions
 - one short term solution is to create data journals and consider them as papers.
 It does not give much credit to the contribution: one paper = one dataset.
 Some public data had much more important structuring roles than the original papers publishing them for the first time (e.g. BCI data)
-- Evaluation of projects and CVs: particuliar value to datasets, standing on its own just as papers and patents
+- Evaluation of projects and CVs: particular value to datasets, standing on its own just as papers and patents
-- a discussion going beyong our role as scientists: should the agencies require publication of data?
+- a discussion going beyond our role as scientists: should the agencies require publication of data?
 Needs a more general reflexion

 # Conclusion